bluiska/eHealthApplication/eHealthApp/src/README_DANIEL.md

 ```

 Once the command is ran, all the unit tests will start running with the results being displayed on the console.

+## 5. Filter activity by date

+The functionality of the filter component has been enhanced.
+When the user filters by date, all activities within the specified age range are retrieved from the db and rendered to the screen.